Jubilee 2000: Early activism

 The activities were initially directed through church channels, and youth groups, in particular, became heavily involved.
 Campaigns were launched via a secretariat in the United Kingdom, franchising the "trademark" to any who directed campaign in the spirit of Jubilee 2000.
-The Church of England supported the movement; then-Archbishop of Canterbury George Carey addressed a rally in Trafalgar Square with Dent and Peters, and also made Jubilee 2000 the subject of his New Year’s Day address on BBC 1.
+The Church of England supported the movement; then-Archbishop of Canterbury George Carey addressed a rally in Trafalgar Square with Dent and Peters, and also made Jubilee 2000 the subject of his New Year's Day address on BBC 1.

 Several of the UK ministers in charge of the relevant government departments after Labour came to power in 1997 were Scots.
-These included Gordon Brown and Alastair Darling in the Treasury, and Robin Cook as Foreign Secretary, all of whom would support the initiative.
+These included Gordon Brown and Alistair Darling in the Treasury, and Robin Cook as Foreign Secretary, all of whom would support the initiative.
 Jubilee 2000 Scottish Coalition attracted widespread support from Trade Unions, charities and different church denominations working together, and held events across Scotland.
 A feature of the campaign was that local groups were active in letter-writing, advocacy and education on international debt issues across the whole of the UK.

 Perhaps the best known part of the movement was the global campaign created to engage the music and entertainment industries called Drop The Debt.
 Among the supporters were Bono of rock band U2, Quincy Jones, Willie Colón, Muhammad Ali, Bob Geldof, Youssou N'dour, Thom Yorke, N.T.
 Wright and others.

 Jubilee 2000 staged demonstrations at the 1998 G8 meeting in Birmingham, England.
 At the Birmingham meeting, which, among other things, focused on achieving sustainable economic growth in the context of environmental protection and good governance, between 50,000 and 70,000 demonstrators participated in a peaceful protest in an effort to put debt relief on the agenda of Western governments.
 The protestors made headlines around the world for their activities aimed at increasing awareness, such as forming a human chain around Birmingham City Centre, passing out petitions, and holding workshops.